TAbdiukov/CISSP-mnemonics/README.md

 ### Media

-HSM – Move data from SSD to HDD or LTO to increase MTBF
+HSM (Hierarchical Storage Management, not Hardware Security Module) – Move data from SSD to HDD or LTO to increase MTBF

 ## MTT